Praiz

-Praise Ugbede Adejo (born 8 March 1985), better known by his stage name Praiz, is a Nigerian multi award-winning R&B singer, songwriter, and producer.
-Praiz's music career hit the limelight after he finished second runner-up at the maiden season of Project Fame West Africa.
-He is best known for releasing hit singles like "Rich and Famous", "Sisi" and "I Love You".
+Praise Ugbede Adejo (born 8 March 1985), better known by his stage name Praiz, is a Nigerian R&B singer, songwriter, and producer.
+Praiz finished second runner-up at the maiden season of Project Fame West Africa.
+He is best known for releasing singles "Rich and Famous", "Sisi" and "I Love You".
 He contributed guest vocals to Bez's 2011 single "That Stupid Song"; the music video for the song mentioned was the first African video to make a world premiere on BET’s 106 & Park.
 He is currently signed to Cicada Music.

 Early life and education

 Praiz, a native of Igala in Kogi State, was born in Lagos but later relocated to Kaduna in 1992 after his father was transferred there on missionary work.
 He is the second child out of five children.
 He has a National Diploma in Computer Science after graduating from Kaduna Polytechnic.

 Career

 Project Fame West Africa

 Praiz had been doing well in music before he shot into the limelight after emerging second runner-up in the first edition of Project Fame West Africa, a music reality T.V show which Iyanya went on to win.
 His performance in the competition increased his fan base, making him one of the next-rated stars in the Nigerian music industry.